kyclark/pfb2025/workshops/BioPython/biopython_problemset.md

 ## Customizing your VS Code

-Ask TAs about changing your python version in VS Code to get VS code to recognize the BioPython instllation.
+Ask TAs about changing your python version in VS Code to get VS code to recognize the BioPython installation.
-Ask TAs about installing VS Code Python extentions.
+Ask TAs about installing VS Code Python extensions.

 ## FASTA Parser